roguephysicist/SHGYield/README.md

 Theory
 ------------------------------------

-In summary, SHGYield.py produces the SHG radiation (in reflectance) produced from a semiconductor surface.
+SHGYield.py produces the SHG radiation (in reflectance) produced from a semiconductor surface.
 It requires the susceptibility tensors that can be calculated as explained below.
-The theory is developed considering a reflectance model with three distinct regions that allows the user to readily simulate the SHG response of thin-films over bulk substrates, or of any crystalline surface with any symmetry considerations (see my previous reply to this thread).
+The theory is developed considering a reflectance model with three distinct regions that allows the user to readily simulate the SHG response of thin-films over bulk substrates, or of any crystalline surface with any symmetry considerations.

 In order to calculate the SHG yield, you must first calculate the linear and nonlinear susceptibility tensor (<b><i>χ</i></b>(−2ω; ω, ω), <b><i>χ</i></b> for short) for the material of interest.
 The theory surrounding this problem is still being developed, and there are many ways to go about it.
 We leave it to the reader to find the best method for their particular problem.
 As an example, we use [ABINIT](http://www.abinit.org) to calculate the electron density/wavefunction/energies and then [TINIBA](https://github.com/bemese/tiniba) to calculate the relevant matrix elements and the <b><i>χ</i></b> tensor components.
 The exact method that we use is derived in full detail in [Phys.
 Rev. B 91, 075302 (2015)](https://doi.org/10.1103/PhysRevB.91.075302).
 The program does NOT care how you have produced the susceptibility tensors; you can use different frameworks (such as MBPT, DFT-LDA, TDDFT, etc.) for producing the linear and nonlinear susceptibility tensors.